The beginning (13.7 billion BC): The Universe arises from the Big Bang, followed by a very short but rapid period of expansion ("inflation")

 Our Sun is now a fairly typical, middle-aged star.

-The beginnings of global warming on Earth due to greenhouse gas emissions, while the world's leading governments do almost nothing to control it.
+The beginnings of global heating on Earth due to greenhouse gas emissions, while the world's leading governments do almost nothing to control it.
 This could be near the "tipping point" - a runaway greenhouse effect, drastically changing the world's climate, and impossible to control.